spencercarnage/personal/src/content/blog/tailwind-codemod.md

  * This will hold the class names tailwind automatically creates for us using
  * the colors we provide it.
 So the `primary` color becomes `text-primary-main`,
  * `bg-primary-main`, `border-primary-main`.
 We want to map the legacy colors to
- * what they're new class names will be, with the legacy class name as the key,
+ * what their new class names will be, with the legacy class name as the key,
  * and the updated class name as the value.
  *
  * { "text-primary-main": "text-red-100" }